The FA Cup’s third round regularly throws up plenty of thrills and spills and remains one of the most watchable weekends on the football calendar.

 Bournemouth 2-0 Manchester United – 1984

-Bournemouth were then a Third Division outfit but more than matched their illustrious opposition on the South Coast, with Ron Atkinson’s Red Devils team suffering their second shock exit of the season after an embarrassing Milk Cup elimination to Oxford United.
+Bournemouth were then a Third Division outfit but more than matched their illustrious opposition on the South Coast, with Ron Atkinson’s Red Devils suffering their second shock exit of the season after an embarrassing Milk Cup elimination to Oxford United.

 Milton Graham opened the scoring from close range in the second half after United goalkeeper Gary Bailey flapped at an in-swinging corner, before the lower league side doubled their advantage through Ian Thompson.